AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/feats/durable-xphb.md

 ---
 # Durable
 *Source: Player's Handbook (2024) p.
 203*

 **Prerequisite**: 4th
-**Ability Score Increase**: Increase your Constitution score by 1, to a maximum of 20.

 You gain the following benefits.

-## Defy Death
+**Ability Score Increase.** Increase your Constitution score by 1, to a maximum of 20.

-You have Advantage on Death Saving Throws.
+**Defy Death.** You have Advantage on Death Saving Throws.

-## Speedy Recovery

-As a Bonus Action, you can expend one of your Hit Point Dice, roll the die, and regain a number of Hit Points equal to the roll.
+**Speedy Recovery.** As a Bonus Action, you can expend one of your Hit Point Dice, roll the die, and regain a number of Hit Points equal to the roll.